williamverdolini/ConfirmationReportDDD/README.md

 ### Contributing

-Fork the repository, change the code, open a pull request to your feature branch.
+Fork the repository, change the code, open a pull request to your feature branch and you're done.